gulfofmaine/NERACOOS_CPR_DATA/README.md

 # NERACOOS_CPR_DATA

-Project to integrate Continuous Plankton Recorder data into NERACOOS & ERDDAP
+Integrating Continuous Plankton Recorder data into NERACOOS & ERDDAP

 This repository contains the necessary code and documentation to support hosting the [Gulf of Maine Continuous Plankton Recorder Survey